 Sales incentive compensation.
 All sales employees, including Mr. McCormick, participate in a sales incentive program.
 The targets for Mr. McCormick's Sales Incentive Plan are designed to motivate him to develop new distribution relationships and expand existing relationships.
-He is rewarded for new net sales volumes in all product lines.
-In 2006, Mr. McCormick's sales incentive target was 22% of his target total compensation.
+Mr. McCormick earns a percentage of sales for each product line for new net sales volumes.
+The percentages decrease after a prescribed sales-volume threshold is met.
+The percentages and thresholds differ from product to product within each product line.
+The range of percentages that applies before a sales threshold is met is 0.00001%-0.003% and the range of sales thresholds is \$20,000,000-\$1,000,000,000.
+The range of percentages that applies after a sales threshold is met is 0.000005%-0.001%.
+Mr. McCormick's sales incentive target was 22% of his target total compensation for 2006.

 Long-term incentive compensation.
 We provide long-term incentives to our Named Executive Officers and other executive officers through the Performance Share Plan.
 This long-term incentive compensation is in the form of unit-based performance awards.
 Awards are granted annually.
 Each award period is typically three years, therefore overlapping other award periods.
-At the time of grant, each target performance unit has the financial value of \$100.00 x (1 + aggregate percentage growth in intrinsic business value per share), conditioned upon attainment of a pre-established performance goal over the award period.
+At the time of grant, each target performance unit has the financial value of \$100.00.
+Thereafter, the unit has the financial value of \$100.00 x (1 + aggregate percentage growth in intrinsic business value per share), conditioned upon attainment of a pre-established performance goal over the award period.
 At the end of the award period, the compensation committee determines the level of attainment of the performance goal and assigns a harvest percentage based on that determination.
 The matured performance units are paid in cash in an amount equal to the then financial value of the shares multiplied by the harvest percentage.